Ardnamurchan: History

 According to early twentieth-century tradition in Ardnamurchan, two battles were fought in the bays between Gortenfern and Sgeir a' Chaolais.
 Archaeological finds in the vicinity of Cul na Croise—a bay between Sgeir a Chaolais and Sgeir nam Meann—consist of spears, daggers, arrow-heads, and a coin dating to the reign of Edward I, King of England.
 These artefacts could indicate that Cul na Croise was the site of conflict fought in the context of the strife between Edward I's representative, Alasdair Óg Mac Domhnaill, and the Clann Ruaidhrí brothers, Lachlann Mac Ruaidhrí and Ruaidhrí Mac Ruaidhrí.
 According to tradition, one of the battles fought in the area concerned a certain "Red Rover", and another fought nearby concerned an Irishman named "Duing" or "Dewing".
 Relics of a Viking ship burial in Cul na Croise have been given to the West Highland Museum at Fort William.

 In 2011, a Viking ship burial, probably from the 10th century, was unearthed at Port an Eilean Mhòir on Ardnamurchan.
 Grave goods buried alongside a Viking warrior found in the boat suggest he was a high-ranking warrior.
 The Ardnamurchan Viking was found buried with an axe, a sword with a decorated hilt, a spear, a shield boss and a bronze ring pin.
 Other finds in the 5 m grave in Ardnamurchan included a knife, what could be the tip of a bronze drinking horn, a whetstone from Norway, a ring pin from Ireland and Viking Age pottery.

+The area was historically ruled and occupied by clansmen of the Clan MacDonald of Ardnamurchan from the 1300s until 1618 when the Clan Campbell took control of the area.